eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

     can lead to communication problems, as processes run by non-privileged users may not be able to write into the memory segment.

-Every segment has a *segmentId*, a 16 character UUID that uniquely identifies each shared memory segment.
+Every segment has a *segmentId*, a 16-character UUID that uniquely identifies each shared memory segment.
 These *segmentIds* are used to identify and access the segment of each DomainParticipant.

 .. _transport_sharedMemory_concepts_buffer: